szehl/ath9k-hmac/README.md

 ```
 cd ~/hmac/ath9k-hmac/hmac_userspace_daemon; make;
 ```
-Otherwise make sure that the file hmac_userspace_daemon/hybrid_tdma_csma_mac.c includes the correct nl80211.h you used during building the ATH9k HTDMA driver.
+Otherwise make sure that the file hmac_userspace_daemon/hybrid_tdma_csma_mac.c includes the correct nl80211.h you used during building the ATH9k HMAC driver.

 You can now use the HMAC Python Wrapper to start the ATH9k HMAC.

-To start a first example of the ATH9K HTDMA MAC, please make sure, that the ATH9K WiFi interface you want to use is up (e.g. sudo ifconfig wlan0 up), rfkill does not block WiFi (e.g. sudo rfkill unblock all).
+To start a first example of the ATH9K HMAC MAC, please make sure, that the ATH9K WiFi interface you want to use is up (e.g. sudo ifconfig wlan0 up), rfkill does not block WiFi (e.g. sudo rfkill unblock all).
 Then open the file hmac_python_wrapper/hmac_example.py and configure your interface and targte Link address e.g.:

 ```